Clonmel: Museums and galleries

 The Main Guard was a civic building until 1810 when it was converted to shops.
-During a recent restoration, some of its sandstone columns were found to have been 'reclaimed' from the Medieval ruins of the Cistercian Inislounaght Abbey at Marlfield.
-It has been used in the past as a Tholsel or office to collect tolls, duties and customs dues, a place for civic gatherings and as a court.
+During a one restoration, some of its sandstone columns were found to have been 'reclaimed' from the Medieval ruins of the Cistercian Inislounaght Abbey at Marlfield.
+It was used in the past as a Tholsel or office to collect tolls, duties and customs dues, a place for civic gatherings and as a court.
 It now houses an exhibition showing the historic development of Clonmel, including a model of the town as it appeared in the 13th century.

 The South Tipperary Arts Centre opened in 1996.
-The Arts Centre hosts around 12 exhibitions per year and a variety of art classes for adults and children.
-As well as presenting a range of visual arts exhibitions in the main gallery space, the centre also host events such as music, performance, poetry readings and dance.
-The centre has a spacious upstairs studio which is used for short term exhibitions & screenings, as well as for a variety of classes and workshops.
-It is also a rehearsal space for theatre, dance, music, and is available for meetings and seminars.
+As well as presenting a range of visual arts exhibitions in the main gallery space, the centre also host events such as music, performance, art classes, poetry readings and dance.
+The centre has an upstairs studio which is used for short term exhibitions and screenings, as well as for a variety of classes and workshops.